cellbricks/cellbricks.github.io/artifact/index.md

 - 2 SIM cards: T-Mobile Prepaid SIM Card (Unlimited Talk, Text, and Data in USA for 30 Days)

 Plug in an LTE dongle to each laptop with an active cellular sim (in our case T-Mobile).
 This will provide the internet connection during the tests.
 Now, follow the above instructions in the "Virtual Machine Experiments" section, except replace the client VM with the physical laptops.
-On one laptop, disable MPTCP (nad make sure it is activated on the other).
+On one laptop, disable MPTCP (and make sure it is activated on the other).

 ```bash
 sudo sysctl -w net.mptcp.mptcp_enabled=0
 # 0 for off, 1 for on